What is cancer?

 M1: Cancer has spread to other parts of the body.

 Your treatment plan options will depend on the stage of your cancer.

 Breast cancer grading

 Grade is a “score” that tells how different the cancer cells look and grow compared to normal, healthy breast cells.
-The pathologist (a doctor who specializes in cells and tissue), will decide the grade.
-They’ll rate the cancer on a scale of 1 to 3:
+A pathologist (a doctor specializing in cells and tissue), will rate the cancer on a scale of 1 to 3:

-Grade 1 or low grade (sometimes called well differentiated): Grade 1 cancer cells look a little different from normal cells and grow in slow, well-organized patterns.
+Grade 1 - low grade (well differentiated): Grade 1 cancer cells look a little different from normal cells and grow in slow, well-organized patterns.
 Not many of the cells divide to make new cancer cells.

-Grade 3 or high grade (poorly differentiated): Grade 3 cancer cells look very different from normal cells and grow and divide quickly in disorganized and irregular patterns.
+Grade 3 - high grade (poorly differentiated): Grade 3 cancer cells look very different from normal cells and grow and divide quickly in disorganized and irregular patterns.

 HER2.
 These are called HER2-positive breast cancers.
 HER2-positive breast cancers tend to grow and spread faster than other breast cancers, but there are treatments that work very well for them.

 Your HER2 results are part of your cancer treatment plan.
 Discuss your results with your surgeon and cancer specialist.